steliostss/aifeup/assignment/README.md

 ### Side by side comparison of how the players moves between the actual game (*left*) and the program (*right*) progressing throught the level 2.

+Clicking on the image will take you to the GIF representing the moves.

 ![Game Solution GIF](https://github.com/steliostss/aifeup/blob/master/assignment/Images/level2_solution.gif) ![Program Array GIF](https://github.com/steliostss/aifeup/blob/master/assignment/Images/array_level2.gif)